saschagrunert/kubernix/README.md

 Have you ever heard about [Nix][2], the functional package manager?

-In case you haven't, don’t worry – the important thing is that it provides all the third-party dependencies needed for this project, pinned to a dedicated version.
+In case you haven’t, don’t worry, the important thing is that it provides all the third-party dependencies needed for this project, pinned to a dedicated version.
 This guarantees stable, reproducible installations.